Outdoor Research Transcendent Hoodie

 Weather Resistance

-The Transcendent Hoody offers reasonable weather protection for around-town use, but I wouldn’t expose the jacket to sustained rain or wind in the backcountry.
-Despite its water- and wind-resistant polyester shell, the jacket quickly absorbs rain and snow, and I’ve been able to feel strong winds through the stitching and thin baffles.
+The Transcendent Hoodie offers reasonable weather protection for around-town use, but I wouldn’t expose the jacket to sustained rain or wind in the backcountry.
+Despite its water- and wind-resistant nylon shell, the jacket quickly absorbs rain and snow, and I’ve been able to feel strong winds through the stitching and thin baffles.
 It’s true that most puffy jackets aren’t designed to shed heavy moisture, but the Transcendent seems especially prone to wetting out.
-If you live in a place where winter is more wet than cold (such as the Pacific Northwest), I recommend looking into a synthetic jacket.
-They don’t offer the same warmth-to-weight ratio as down jackets, but shed moisture better and continue to insulate when wet.
-Or, you can always carry a rain shell in your pack, although the cut of the Transcendent isn’t optimal for wearing a layer overtop (for more on that topic, see our “Fit and Sizing” section below).Outdoor Research Transcendent Hoody (beach)
+If you live in a particularly wet climate like the Pacific Northwest, I recommend considering a more weather-ready synthetic jacket or a down piece that incorporates synthetic fill in moisture-prone areas (like the Arc’teryx Cerium or Himali Accelerator).
+Either way, it’s a good idea to carry a rain shell in your pack to fend off heavy or extended precipitation.

 Construction and Durability